Sunland Village Community Association -v- Allen R. Tobin

 Petitioner Side

-• Allen R. Tobin (petitioner)
+• Allen R. Tobin (Petitioner)

 Board member; appeared on his own behalf

-• Linda Wagner (board member)
+• Linda Wagner (Board Member)

 Respondent Side

-• Jason E. Smith (attorney)
+• Jason E. Smith (HOA Attorney)

 Carpenter, Hazlewood, Delgado & Wood, PLC

-Attorney for Sunland Village Community Association
+Represented Sunland Village Community Association

-• Lindsey O’Conner (attorney)
+• Lindsey O’Conner (HOA Attorney)

 Carpenter, Hazlewood, Delgado & Wood, PLC

-Attorney for Sunland Village Community Association
+Represented Sunland Village Community Association

-• Gordon Clark (property manager)
+• Gordon Clark (Property Manager)

 Sunland Village Community Association

-Full-time employee-manager; witness; named in related civil action
+Full time employee-manager; named in civil action

-• Richard Gaffney (board member)
+• Richard Gaffney (Board Member)

-• Kathrine J. Lovitt (board member)
+• Kathrine J. (Kitty) Lovitt (Board Member)

-• Jack Cummins (board member)
+• Jack Cummins (Board Member)

-• Scott Carpenter (attorney)
+• Scott Carpenter (Attorney)

 Carpenter, Hazlewood, Delgado & Wood, PLC

-• Penny Gaffney (named individual)
+• Penny Gaffney (Civil Defendant)

-• Marriane Clark (named individual)
+• Marriane Clark (Civil Defendant)

-• Robert Lovitt (named individual)
+• Robert Lovitt (Civil Defendant)

-• Karin Cummins (named individual)
+• Karin Cummins (Civil Defendant)

 Neutral Parties